maxharlow/tutorials/search-transform-and-clean-data-with-regular-expressions/README.md

 **Check your understanding:** Write a expression to find every time anyone says any the words: strong, stronger, or stable.

-Finally, note that as well as searching through single files, most code editors, including Atom and Sublime Text, give us ways to search through multiple files using regular expressions.
+Finally, note that as well as searching through single files, most text editors, including Atom and Sublime Text, give us ways to search through multiple files using regular expressions.

 Extracting a pattern